awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

  If you use the AWS CLI or RDS API, start the upgrade process by calling the [modify\-global\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-global-cluster.html) command or [ModifyGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyGlobalCluster.html) operation instead of `modify-db-cluster` or `ModifyDBCluster`\.

 **Note**
+You can't specify a custom parameter group for the global database cluster while you're performing a major version upgrade of that Aurora global database\.
+Create your custom parameter groups in each Region of the global cluster and then apply them manually to the Regional clusters after the upgrade\.
 You can't perform a major version upgrade of the Aurora DB engine if the recovery point objective \(RPO\) feature is turned on\.
 Before you upgrade the DB engine, make sure that this feature is turned off\.
 For more information about the RPO feature, see [Managing RPOs for Aurora PostgreSQL–based global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-manage-recovery)\.

 ## Automatic minor version upgrades for PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.Minor"></a>